Rugrats in Paris: The Movie: Soundtrack

-A soundtrack album for the film, titled Rugrats in Paris: The Movie: Music from the Motion Picture, was released on November 7, 2000 on Maverick Records and features new music from Jessica Simpson, Baha Men, Tionne "T-Boz" Watkins of TLC, Amanda and Aaron Carter.
+A soundtrack album for the film, titled Rugrats in Paris: The Movie: Music from the Motion Picture, was released on November 7, 2000, on Maverick Records and features new music from Jessica Simpson, Baha Men, Tionne "T-Boz" Watkins of TLC, Amanda and Aaron Carter.
 Like the last soundtrack, it also contains an enhanced part: the theme song to the film "Jazzy Rugrat Love" by Teena Marie.

 Release

 The film was released on November 17, 2000, by Paramount Pictures and Nickelodeon Movies.
+In select theaters, the film was accompanied by the short film Edwurd Fudwupper Fibbed Big.

 Home media

-Paramount Home Entertainment released the film on VHS and DVD on March 27, 2001.
+Rugrats in Paris: The Movie was released on VHS and DVD on March 27, 2001, by Paramount Home Entertainment.

 In 2009, Paramount released the film via iTunes and the PlayStation Store.

+On March 15, 2011 (along with The Rugrats Movie and Rugrats Go Wild), the film was re-released in a three-disc movie trilogy collection DVD set in honor of the original show's 20th anniversary.

 On August 29, 2017, Rugrats in Paris was re-released on DVD.

-On March 8, 2022, along with The Rugrats Movie and Rugrats Go Wild, the film was released on Blu-ray as part of the trilogy movie collection.
+On March 8, 2022 (along with The Rugrats Movie and Rugrats Go Wild), the film was released on Blu-ray as part of the trilogy movie collection.